quicwg/base-drafts/draft-ietf-quic-tls.md

 protected for packets with long headers; the five least significant bits of the first byte are protected for packets with short headers.
-For both header forms, this covers the reserved bits and the Packet Number Length field; the Key Phase bit is also protected for packets with a short header.
+For both header forms, this covers the reserved bits and the Packet Number Length field; the Key Phase bits are also protected for packets with a short header.

 The same header protection key is used for the duration of the connection, with the value not changing after a key update (see {{key-update}}).
 This allows